 An easy and moist Sourdough Banana Bread Recipe that is loaded with bananas.
-This is one of my favorite overripe banana recipes that features a sourdough starter.
+This is one of my favorite overripe banana recipes that features an active sourdough starter.
+It has a super-moist texture, brown sugar and sweet banana flavors, tender crumb and comes together with just 15 minutes of hands on time and about an hour in the oven!

 What makes a quick bread recipe sourdough?